AndreiBoris/feed-reader-testing/README.md

 The webpage itself, which I did not build, is an RSS Feed aggregate for some news websites, mainly to do with technology.

-A live version of the webpage running the tests can be accessed [here](http://andreicommunication.github.io/feed-reader-testing/).
+A live version of the webpage running the tests can be accessed [here](http://andreicommunication.github.io/feed-reader-testing/). *You can see the results of the tests at the bottom of the webpage if you scroll down.
+The tests take a few seconds to finish.*

 ### Running the application